Shubhansh061103/Shubhansh061103/README.md

     Node* current = *poly;

-    // Insert while maintaining the order based on the exponent while (current->next != NULL && current->next->exp > exp) {
+    while (current->next != NULL && current->next->exp > exp) {
         current = current->next;
     }

     if (current->exp == exp) {

-        // If the exponent already exists, add the coefficients current->coef += coef;
+        current->coef += coef;
         free(temp);  // No need to keep the new node
     } else {

-        // Insert the new node in the right place temp->next = current->next;
+        temp->next = current->next;
         current->next = temp;
     }